moonbitlang/moonbit-textbook/docs/04-tuples-structs-enums.md

 We also touched upon the concept of algebraic data types, which encompass tuples, structures, and enumerated types, and discussed some basic properties resembling those found in algebra.

-For further exploration, we recommend reading Chapter 6 of [Category Theory for Programmers](https://bartoszmilewski.com/2015/01/13/simple-algebraic-data-types/).
+For further exploration, please refer to:

-You can also experiment with MoonBit: [try.moonbitlang.com](https://try.moonbitlang.com/course/lec4/data_structures.mbt).
+- _**Category Theory for Programmers**_: [Chapter 6 - Simple Algebraic Data Types](https://bartoszmilewski.com/2015/01/13/simple-algebraic-data-types/)